vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 Nodes that want to register a topic try to register that topic at one random peer per bucket.
 This leads to registering the topic at peers in closer and closer neighbourhoods around the topic ID, which yields a very efficient and resilient compromise between random walk discovery and DHT discovery.
-Peers in larger neighbourhoods aroung the topic ID are less efficient to discover, however more resilient against eclipse attacks and vice versa.
+Peers in larger neighbourhoods around the topic ID are less efficient to discover, however more resilient against eclipse attacks and vice versa.

 Further, this works well with the overload and DoS protection discv5 employs.
 Discv5 limits the amount of nodes registered per topic on a single peer.
 Further, discv5 enforces a waiting time before nodes can register topics at peers.